hackclub/hackclub/workshops/pcb_level_3/README.md

 - 5 is the minimum number of PCBs you can order.
 - You can change your shipping option on the right 'Shipping Estimate' sidebar.
 - Sometimes, reducing the PCB thickness from 1.6 to ~1.0 will reduce the weight of the package, and thus the shipping price without increasing manufacturing price.
-- If your PCB will be handled a lot consider selecting 'LeadFree HASL' for its surface; exessive exposure to lead can be toxic.
+- If your PCB will be handled a lot consider selecting 'LeadFree HASL' for its surface; excessive exposure to lead can be toxic.

 Leave the 'High-spec options' at their defaults, and then, enable assembly.
 - You can choose to only assemble 2 boards out of 5, in which case the other 3 bare boards will be shipped to you.
 If you only want one PCB, this can save money on parts.